25prabhu10/notes/docs/Languages/C-Sharp/C-Sharp.md

 ### Type Casting

-- Changing an expression from one data type to another.
+- Changing an expression from one data type to another

   ```csharp
   // it will not round up or down, just discards the decimal places